spikest3r/Spreadsheets/README.md

 This project implements a lightweight spreadsheet experience with:
 - cell entry and navigation
-- formula parsing and evaluation
+- formula parsing (with ranges) and evaluation
 - saving and loading spreadsheet data
 - formatting (text and background colors, font styles)
 - basic spreadsheet operations and Smart Fill (arithmetic and geometrical progressions, formula cell index offset)